KingAbad/Autonomous_Cart_2/readme.md

 **Step by step guide**
 * Open the  STMCubeIDE 1.3.0 download available at the official st.com site.
-* Import my project in the ide.
+* Import my project in the IDE.
-* If you are using a different STM you might have to change the target device and pin settings.
+* If you are using a different STM you might have to change device with the board selector.
-* Plug in your PSoC 4 (used by me) in your laptop.
+* Plug in your STMµController into your laptop.
 * Start making your circuit.
 * Clean and build the project once.
-* Upload the code into your PSoC 4 and it should work.
+* Upload the code into your STMµContoller and it should work.

+**Note:**
+ You have to change the UID of mine tag to the UID of your tag.
+To know this UID open one of the simple RFID-RC522 reading examples in the Arduino IDE.
+And use it afterwards in the code.
 </details>

 ## TCP-IP communication between Jetson and PLC

 <details>
 <summary>Click to expand the TCP-IP communication between Jetson and PLCs</summary>

+ **Poject requirements**
+* Jumper wires
+* RFID-RC522
+* RFID tags
+* IIC LCD-Display
+* Breadboard
+* STMCubeIDE 1.3.0
+* STM32xxxx µController

 </details>

 ## PCB design using Altium